Fake0Fully/Guo-Ziqi-Undergrad/Intro to Design/README.md

-Course Name: Introduction to Design
-Project Content: design of a gadget directly impacting life
+Design of a gadget directly impacting life.
+A course project of Introduction to Design.